 3) Carry their luggage

-Whether they’ve just traveled two hours to reach your home or 20, offering to lend a hand with your guest’s luggage is an immediate way to become the perfect misterb&b host.
+Whether they’ve just traveled two hours to reach your home or 20, offering a helping hand with your guest’s luggage is an immediate way to become the perfect misterb&b host.
 Even if they’re clearly capable of doing it themselves, they’ll appreciate the offer.
 Remember: it’s the thought that counts.

 4) Offer a glass of water… or wine!